Adding ESP32 Support to Arduino IDE

 Step 1: Connect your ESP32 to your computer

 You'll need a USB micro B cable to connect your ESP32 to your computer.
 Once connected, the power LED will light up on the board.
-If your computer doesn't automatically recognize the ESP32, you may need to install the CP2102 driver from .
+If your computer doesn't automatically recognize the ESP32, you may need to install the CP2102 driver from this link.

 Step 2: Open Arduino IDE